An award-winning design focused practice that puts people first

 A successful applicant should be able to demonstrate the following:

-• minimum two years’ experience running projects through several RIBA workstages
+• minimum three years’ experience running projects through several RIBA workstages

 • creativity and an aptitude for architectural and detail design thinking